Try this easy and inexpensive DIY tutorial to achieve a german schmear mortar wash on a stone or brick fireplace for just a few dollars!

 - Reupholster two more dining chairs

-- Add fringe to piano seat and maybe tuft
+- Add fringe to the piano seat and maybe tuft

 Stencil living room wall